networkoptix/nx_open/vms/libs/nx_vms_api/src/nx/vms/api/metrics.md

 # External APIs

-WARNING: This is an API Preposition.
-Current version of this document may not be relevant to the actual state of things in the server.
+WARNING: This is an API Proposal.
+Current version of this document may not be relevant to the actual state of things in the Server.

 NOTE: Due to current `nx_fussion` limitations optional fields can not be skipped in the output.
 Thus empty values (e.g. `""`, `[]`, `{}`, `null`) must be treated as non-present.